Area School Teachers' Collective Agreement

 • 3.26 Payment of Salaries (Part-Time Teachers)

-• 3.26.1 The salary of a part-time teacher shall be a proportion of the rate on the base scale that the teacher would receive if employed full-time and shall exclude any additional salary and allowances.
+1. Subject to (b) below, the fortnightly salary of a part-time teacher will be based on the step in the applicable base salary scale that the teacher would receive if employed full-time.
 The number of hours for which payment shall be made shall be the number of class contact hours worked increased by 11 per cent.

 3.26.2 Temporary change in hours